Turbot War: British Isles incidents

+Following the capture of the Newlyn-based trawler, Iceland took the side of the EU against Britain in light of its similar dispute with the British in the 1970s.
+While no military mobilization took place, Iceland placed political pressure on the United Kingdom and Ireland.
+The British and the Irish governments ignored these actions and continued their support of Tobin and the other Canadians.

+On April 14 the Royal Navy patrol boat HMS Shetland boarded and arrested the Spanish fishing trawler Chimbote near the Scilly Isles on suspicion of illegal fishing.
+As the vessel was escorted into Plymouth, local fishing boats joined the flotilla again flying the Canadian flag in support.

+Negotiations and resolution

 Direct negotiations between the EU and Canada eventually restarted, and a deal was reached on 5 April.
 Spain, however, rejected it and demanded better terms.
 After Canada threatened to remove Spanish fishing vessels by force, the EU pressured Spain into finally reaching a settlement on 15 April.

 Canada reimbursed the $500,000 that had been paid for Estai's release, repealed the CFPR provision that allowed the arrest of Spanish vessels, and reduced Canada's own turbot allocation.
 A new international regime to observe EU and Canadian fishing vessels was also created and made a number of trial measures permanent, like on-board observers and VMS.

-The dispute raised Tobin's political profile and helped to preserve his political career in Newfoundland at a time when federal politicians were being increasingly vilified.
-It also led to his decision in 1996 to pursue the leadership of the Liberal Party of Newfoundland after the resignation of Premier Clyde Wells, and he became a widely-discussed future possible leadership candidate for the Liberal Party of Canada.

-International impact
+Aftermath

+Once the resolution had passed and Spain had backed down, Canada proclaimed victory.
+The Turbot War however exposed some of the gaps in international fishery law and the weaknesses of NAFO.
+The outcome spurred the development of new international legal mechanisms that was meant to effectively conserve fisheries and reduce the incidence of armed confrontations between fishing states.

+Outside of Canada, European environmentalists, British fishermen and Greenpeace also saw the resolution as a victory, not just for the Turbot and ecology, but also for the cessation of destructive Spanish fishing practices.
+In Spain however, the resolution to the dispute was seen as a bitter humiliation – the fisherman especially, felt betrayed by the EU and their own government.
+Madrid attempted to spin success on the outcome of April 15 with the TAC quota it had achieved, but the agreement as a whole was described as 'profoundly unsatisfactory' by officials in the Galician fishing town of Vigo where morale was at a low ebb.
+Spanish fishing industry officials also predicted a severe loss of jobs and feared the complete loss of their distant water fleet.

 At the New York conference the Straddling Fish Stocks Agreement, which implemented the provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 on the conservation and the management of straddling and highly-migratory fish stocks, was signed in December 1995.
 Tobin framed it as a result of the Canadian standoff with Europe, which found domestic support.
 The conference in fact repeatedly rejected proposals that would have conflicted with the Law of the Sea Convention, such as provisions that would have given coastal states fishery jurisdiction beyond 200 miles.